evcu/evcu.github.io/_posts/2020-05-10-sparse-micrograd.md

 ```

 # Our Sparse Network
 Here we create a sparse network.
-Note that there is only 2 input dimensions and we would like first set of neurons (input layer) to use both of the input dimensions.
+Note that there is only 2 input dimensions and we want to use them both.
 Therefore we set the sparsity to 0 for the first layer.
-Last layer also has a single output neuron, therefore we set its sparsity to a lower value than the middle layer.
+Last layer has a single output neuron, therefore we set its sparsity to a lower value than the middle layer.

 These sparsities are selected arbitrarily, feel free to play with them.

-Let's create this model and train it.
+Let's create this model and train it with SGD.

 ```python